 - Supplemental application sent to the following prospective students:

 - Supplemental application fee: No supplemental fee.
-If offered an interview, an interview fee ($40 in-state; $80 out-of-state) is due.
+If offered an interview, an interview fee is required. ($40 in-state; $80 out-of-state)

 A 30-minute, open file personal interview includes two faculty members, and the director of admissions or assistant director of admissions.